thkoch2001/tvlfyi_depot/web/tvl/blog/2024-02-tvix-update.md

 of the store, this will allow lazy substitution of builds on remote builders, be in containerized or virtualized workloads.

-We have an example in the repository seeding gnu hello into a throwaway store, then booting a MicroVM and executing it.
+We have an [example][tvix-boot-readme] in the repository seeding gnu hello into a throwaway store, then booting a MicroVM and executing it.

 ### nar-bridge, bridging binary caches
 `nar-bridge` and the `NixHTTPPathInfoService` bridge `tvix-[ca]store` with